-- (a) Either party communicates to the other party by word or act that he will not or cannot substantially perform his remaining obligations under the lease; - (b) Either party by voluntary act, or by voluntarily engaging in a course of conduct, renders substantial performance of his remaining obligations under the lease impossible or apparently impossible; or - (c) The lessor actually evicts the lessee from the leased property.
+(a) Either party communicates to the other party by word or act that he will not or cannot substantially perform his remaining obligations under the lease;

+(b) Either party by voluntary act, or by voluntarily engaging in a course of conduct, renders substantial performance of his remaining obligations under the lease impossible or apparently impossible; or

+(c) The lessor actually evicts the lessee from the the leased property.

 Comment.
 Section 1951 is definitional.
-The substantive effect of a repudiation as defined in Section 1951 is described in the following sections.
+The substantive effect of a repudiation as defined in Section 1951 is described in the sections that follow in this chapter.